Data

 • The chosen consolidation approach for emissions was operational control.
 All figures are direct consumption reported for each Business Unit, multiplied by an energy conversion factor (as appropriate) and carbon emission factor per unit consumed.

-• All emission and conversion factors for direct emissions (Scope 1) are from BEIS [UK] 2022’s dataset, while emission factors for electricity use are based on the most recent statistical data available obtained from IEA, BEIS, or direct from Umhvørvisstovan, the Faroe Islands Environment Agency.
+• All emission and conversion factors for direct emissions (Scope 1) are from BEIS [UK] 2025’s dataset, while emission factors for electricity use are based on the most recent statistical data available obtained from IEA, BEIS, or direct from Umhvørvisstovan, the Faroe Islands Environment Agency.

-• Tonnes of Carbon Dioxide equivalent (tCO2 e) has been calculated and stated here – this then takes account of the global warming potential attributed to the other two key greenhouse gases associated with combustion of fossil fuels, in addition to carbon-dioxide (CO2 ), i.e. methane (CH4) and nitrous oxide (N2O).
+• Tonnes of Carbon Dioxide equivalent (tCO2e) has been calculated and stated here – this then takes account of the global warming potential attributed to the other two key greenhouse gases associated with combustion of fossil fuels, in addition to carbon-dioxide (CO2 ), i.e. methane (CH4) and nitrous oxide (N2O).

 Freshwater withdrawals